jez/blog/_posts/2022-11-12-codemods-tips.md

     calls to `foo` methods but not definitions.[^mostly] (This is basically the same tip as the last one.)

-    This won't be as robust as using some sort of AST-based codemod tool, but I'm certain it's easier to remember than whatever the API of such a tool is.
+    This won't be as robust as using some sort of AST-based codemod tool, but it's way easier to remember than whatever the API of such a tool is, so you can start making progress quickly.

 1. Let the parser sanity-check your find-and-replace result.